-Beginning early in his career, Bill Bain also involved himself in volunteer work with numerous community-service organizations.
-His efforts have included extensive activities as a member of the Board of the Corporate Council for the Arts (later ArtsFund) and the Seattle Symphony Orchestra, where he served as board president (appointed Lifetime Director 2005);as an organizer and founding director of Pacific Northwest Bank (1987-2001), the Urban Land Institute and its Urban Design/Mixed Use Council -- Green; on the boards of Pacific Real Estate Institute and Lambda Alpha, an honorary professional land economics society; as a member of the Economic Development Council for Seattle and King County; and on the Seattle Rotary's Board of Directors and the Rotary Service Foundation Board; board terms with the Seattle Chamber of Commerce; his long and ongoing involvement in the Downtown Seattle Association and his leadership as chairman of the board 1991-1992; and beginning in 2003 on the Board of Directors of Town Hall.
-Bill Bain also serves as thesis advisor, instructor, and visiting juror at the University of Washington with the Department of Architecture and with the Runstad Program in Real Estate, and as a national Peer Reviewer for the United States General Services Administration.
+Beginning early in his career, Bain involved himself in volunteer work with numerous community-service organizations.
+His efforts included extensive activities as a member of the Board of the Corporate Council for the Arts (later ArtsFund) and the Seattle Symphony Orchestra, where he served as board president (appointed Lifetime Director 2005); as an organizer and founding director of Pacific Northwest Bank (1987-2001), the Urban Land Institute and its Urban Design/Mixed Use Council -- Green; on the boards of Pacific Real Estate Institute and Lambda Alpha, an honorary professional land economics society; as a member of the Economic Development Council for Seattle and King County; and on the Seattle Rotary's Board of Directors and the Rotary Service Foundation Board; board terms with the Seattle Chamber of Commerce; his long and ongoing involvement in the Downtown Seattle Association and his leadership as chairman of the board 1991-1992; and beginning in 2003 on the Board of Directors of Town Hall.
+Bain also serves as thesis advisor, instructor, and visiting juror at the University of Washington with the Department of Architecture and with the Runstad Program in Real Estate, and as a national Peer Reviewer for the United States General Services Administration.

 In a 1971 statement reported in the Seattle Post-Intelligencer, Bain advocated for broad public involvement in the establishment of a strong vision and plan for Seattle, and proposed what later became downtown Seattle’s ride-free zone: "What would happen, Bain asks, if the bus system were free for anybody to travel anywhere in the Seattle area.
 'A person … could get a job anywhere and wouldn’t have to worry about bus fare,' he said.
 'If a person in the suburbs had free transportation to the city, he might question whether he should drive his car or take the bus'" (Glover).

-Bill Bain played a key role as the architectural adviser throughout the six-and-a-half-year process that resulted in the siting, architect selection (of Rem Koolhaas), design, and construction of the The Seattle Public Library's Central Library, which opened to the public in May 2004.
+Bain played a key role as the architectural adviser throughout the six-and-a-half-year process that resulted in the siting, architect selection (of Rem Koolhaas), design, and construction of the The Seattle Public Library's Central Library, which opened to the public in May 2004.

-With his positive attitude and charm, Bain has established strong working and personal relationships with individuals from a wide range of backgrounds and interests.
-His cordial personality is a major factor in his strong influence, through NBBJ work and professional leadership, on the urban form and character of Seattle and other cities in Washington and around the world.
+With his positive attitude and charm, Bain established strong working and personal relationships with individuals from a wide range of backgrounds and interests.
+His cordial personality was a major factor in his strong influence, through NBBJ work and professional leadership, on the urban form and character of Seattle and other cities in Washington and around the world.

 Home and Family

 On September 21, 1957, Bain married Nancy Hill.
 After three years of apartment living, he designed and together they built their first home in Seattle’s Canterbury neighborhood at the end of Madison Street (in a subdivision Bill Bain Sr. had earlier developed with realtor John L. Scott).
 The Bains hired day workers from the missions to help with the construction.
 Over the next six years their children arrived: David (b.
 May 22, 1960), Stephen (1963-1983), and twins Mark and John (b.
 March 21, 1966).
 The family occupied a home in Medina designed by Bain before their 1989 move to the Market Place Tower, a mixed-use office/condo project co-developed by Bill and Nancy Bain, and the third home Bain designed for his family.
-There their home overlooks both Puget Sound and the Seattle skyline, with several NBBJ-designed buildings in view.
+There their home overlooked both Puget Sound and the Seattle skyline, with several NBBJ-designed buildings in view.

 One of Bill and Nancy Bain’s sons, John, also pursued an architecture career, graduating from Cornell and the Southern California Institute of Architecture (SCI-Arc).
 Two others of the extended Bain family also continue the architectural heritage established by Bill Bain Sr., both practicing in Seattle: Bain's niece, Brodie Bain (State of Washington architect license No. 7030, issued 1996), the daughter of Robert C. Bain; and Lesley Bain (State of Washington architect license No. 8584, issued 2004), the daughter of Bill Bain's first cousin William Allen Bain of the Seattle real-estate firm Coldwell Banker Bain.